getsentry/sentry-docs/src/collections/_documentation/workflow/debug-files.md

 ### Breakpad Symbols

-The Google Breakpad library has established a a platform independent ASCII format to store debug information.
+The Google Breakpad library has established a platform-independent ASCII format to store debug information.
 Such files are usually generated for applications using Breakpad, Crashpad or the Electron Framework.

 The Breakpad repository includes `dump_syms` tools for each platform that can convert from native debug files to Breakpad symbols.
 These converters bundle all